leonardofoderaro/frankenstein/README.md

 ```

+### XPathCopyFromRemote
-### XPathCopyFromRemote: selects an element from a remote document and inject it at the specified location
+selects an element from a remote document and inject it at the specified location
 ```
 {
     "name": "add_tagline",    // filter name